JosefEreq/ITSecGuide/README.md

 See the following 3 security level definitions:
-* ##### 	Standard: Basic security.
+* ##### 	Standard - Basic security.
 Little impact on usage and convenience.
 Requires good knowledge in computer usage.
-* ##### 	Advanced: Good security.
+* ##### 	Advanced - Good security.
 Mild impact on usage and convenience.
 Requires good knowledge in configuring computers, operating systems and applications.
-* #####		Expert: Great security.
+* #####	Expert - Great security.
 Big impact on usage and convenience.
 Requires a professional system administrator or a private enthusiast in that field.

 <br></br>
 The provided guidelines and actions are intended for <em>private cyber security</em>.
 No consideration have neccesarly been taken for enterprise environments.